membrane/api-gateway/distribution/examples/loadbalancer-multiple-4/README.txt

 6. Click on the link called "balancer1", the click on "Default".

 7. Nodes are identified by host name and port.
+Note that both nodes have status "UP".

 8. Open http://localhost:9010/clustermanager/down?balancer=balancer1&host=localhost&port=4001 in a different browser tab.
 (No content will appear.)
+This sets the status of node 2 ( the one on port 4001 ) to "DOWN" and effectively disables it ( in balancer 1 ).

 9. Then go back to the admin interface and refresh.
 Note that the second node now has status "DOWN".

-10. Open again the URL http://localhost:8080/ and repeatedly refresh.
+10. Open again the URL http://localhost:8080/service and repeatedly refresh.
 Note that you now stay on Mock Node 1.